What Is Permanent Jewelry? Here’s Everything To Know

 As its name suggests, permanent jewelry is meant to last forever.
 But it’s likely the piece will come off unexpectedly after some time, because, well, life happens.

 After wearing my permanent bracelets for a few months, one of them recently came off when I was at home doing everyday things.
-I’m glad I didn’t lose it and can take it back to the store to get it welded again.
+I’m glad I didn’t lose it and can take it back to the store to get it welded again for a small fee.

 Can You Take Off Permanent Jewelry?